moonstreet/moonstreet/content/post/arch-notes.md

 ---

 Arch Linux is extremely well documented so I highly recommend to read the [Arch installation guide](https://wiki.archlinux.org/index.php/Installation_guide).
-These are my installation notes.
+These are installation notes I made when installing a Thinkpad t460s, t490s and a Dell Precision 5550.

 ## Partitioning

-Checkout the current partition scheme
+Checkout the current partition scheme and the name of the harddrive(s)

 ```shell
 fdisk -l
 ```

 Determine how you want to partition the disk.
-In my case:
+I do not use anything fancy (yet).

 * a EFI boot partition and an ext4 root partition
 * an encrypted root

 | device       | size     | purpose     |
 | :------------- | :----------: | -----------: |